Live Call Routing

 Play Greeting and Go to Voicemail

 This setting triggers a PagerDuty incident after the caller leaves a voicemail.
-The caller's message will attach to a newly triggered incident, which is assigned to the on-call responder on the first level of the escalation policy.
+The caller's message attaches to the newly triggered incident, which is assigned to the on-call responder on the first level of the escalation policy.
 If more than one person is on call, PagerDuty assigns the incident to all responders on the first escalation rule.
 The incident then escalates according to the service's escalation policy.

 Listen to a Voicemail

-To listen to an incident’s appended voicemail, you will need to navigate to either the Incidents page or view the incident itself and then click the Show Details link.
-Click the link Listen to Recording and you will be able to listen to the voicemail.
+To listen to a voicemail attached to an incident, navigate to the Incidents page or open the incident directly, then click Show Details Listen to Recording.

-To listen to the voicemail from the mobile app, tap the incident to view the incident details.
-Then, tap the link Listen to Recording.
+To listen from the mobile app, tap the incident to view its details, then tap Listen to Recording.

 Play Greeting and Call the Current On-Call Responder

-This setting creates an acknowledged PagerDuty incident when a responder answers the call.
-You can configure the incident to automatically resolve when the call ends.
-If a responder has more than one phone number on their user profile, PagerDuty will call them at the first number listed on their Contact Information tab.
+This setting creates an Acknowledged PagerDuty incident when a responder answers the call.
+You can configure the incident to automatically Resolve when the call ends.
+If a responder has more than one phone number on their user profile, PagerDuty calls them at the first number listed on their Contact Information tab.

 Escalation Behaviors

-- PagerDuty will attempt to connect the caller with the on-call responder on the first level of the escalation policy.
+- PagerDuty attempts to connect the caller with the on-call responder on the first level of the escalation policy.

 - You can configure how long each responder has to answer the call before it escalates to the next responder.
 The default is 20 seconds.

-- If more than one responder is on call in a single level, PagerDuty will randomly cycle through all responders on an escalation level, calling one responder at a time.
+- If more than one responder is on call in a single level, PagerDuty randomly cycles through all responders on that escalation level, calling one at a time.

 - Round Robin Scheduling does not apply to Live Call Routing when the connection is configured to connect directly to an on-call responder.
-Live Call Routing will attempt to contact all on-call responders on an escalation level if other responders on the same level do not answer the call.
+Live Call Routing attempts to contact all on-call responders on an escalation level if other responders on the same level do not answer.

-- If the responder does not answer the call, PagerDuty will attempt to contact on-call responders at each remaining level of the escalation policy until someone answers.
-Please note that PagerDuty will not attempt to call the first level responders again.
-Even if you configured the escalation policy to repeat one or more times, Live Call Routing will only go through the escalation policy one time.
+- If the responder does not answer, PagerDuty attempts to contact on-call responders at each remaining level of the escalation policy until someone answers.
+PagerDuty will not attempt to call the first level responders again.
+Even if the escalation policy is configured to repeat one or more times, Live Call Routing only goes through the escalation policy one time.

-- If still no one answers, PagerDuty will prompt the caller to leave a message.
-An incident will trigger, with the incident description containing the inbound caller ID, and it will be assigned to the on-call responder on the first level of the escalation policy.
-If Round Robin Scheduling is enabled, the incident will be assigned to the user who is at the front of the assignment ring, and the assignment ring will rotate.
+- If no one answers, PagerDuty prompts the caller to leave a message.
+An incident triggers with the inbound caller ID in the incident description, assigned to the on-call responder on the first level of the escalation policy.
+If Round Robin Scheduling is enabled, the incident is assigned to the user at the front of the assignment ring, and the ring rotates.

-- The incident will then escalate as expected according to the service's escalation policy.
+- The incident then escalates according to the service's escalation policy.

 Show the Live Call Routing Number on Your Phone's Display

-For calls that connect directly with responders, you can select an option to show the Live Call Routing number, instead of the caller's number, when they receive a call.
-This can be helpful to add to a contacts list, for example, so it is clear when a call relates to PagerDuty and Live Call Routing.
+For calls that connect directly with responders, you can select an option to show the Live Call Routing number — instead of the caller's number — when a responder receives a call.
+This can be useful for adding to a contacts list so it is clear when a call relates to PagerDuty and Live Call Routing.

 Prevent Live Call Routing from Reading Your Services' Names

-If you select Read a greeting message for me (Step 7 of Add a Live Call Routing Number) Live Call Routing will, by default, attempt to read your services' names to the caller so they can connect to the correct escalation policy.
-If your services reference internal terms or nomenclature, this information may not make sense to the caller.
+If you select Read a greeting message for me in step 7 of Add a Live Call Routing Number, Live Call Routing attempts by default to read your services' names to the caller so they can connect to the correct escalation policy.
+If your services reference internal terms or nomenclature, this information may not be meaningful to the caller.

-You can configure Live Call Routing to only play the greeting and not read out services' names.
-Please note that if you select this option, you will need to update the greeting with caller-friendly information.
+You can configure Live Call Routing to only play the greeting without reading service names.
+If you select this option, update the greeting with caller-friendly information.

-We recommend listening to the text-to-speech greeting to ensure the pronunciation of special phrases or abbreviations are correct and in the desired format.
+Text-to-Speech PronunciationListen to the text-to-speech greeting to verify the pronunciation of special phrases or abbreviations.
 For example, you may need to enter "knock" for "NOC" or "V I P" (with spaces) for "VIP".

 Prevent Live Call Routing from reading your services' names